Lower Salford Township, Pennsylvania: Heckler Plains

 Heckler Plains is a 36-acre farmstead, now park.
 It was once home to Major General Winfield Scott Hancock, a General at the Battle of Gettysburg.
 There still stands a barn from 1761, an 18th-century kitchen garden, and an outdoor bake oven from 1780.
 Hecklerfest is held annually and has soap making, butter churning, candle dipping, and other Colonial Era demonstrations.

-Klein Meetinghouse

-The Klein Meetinghouse is a historic Dunkard (Schwarzenau Brethren or Church of the Brethren) meetinghouse in Harleysville, Pennsylvania built in 1843.
-The second oldest congregation of the Brethren in the United States, which was founded in the area in 1720, built the meetinghouse, and the adjoining cemetery contains the remains of Peter Becker, who led the Brethren to America in 1714.

 Dielman Kolb Homestead

 The Dielman Kolb Homestead is a historic home located near Lederach.
 The house was built in 1717, and is a 2 1/2-story, gambrel-roofed dwelling with a modified Germanic floor plan.
 It has an attached summer kitchen.
-It was added to the National Register of Historic Places in 1973.

 Entertainment and recreation

 The Lederach Golf Club is a public, 18 hole golf course opened in 2006.
 It is owned by the township of Lower Salford.
 It has a par 71 layout with five sets of tees from 7,000 yards to 2,800 yards.

 Lower Salford has 12 parks as part of the federal, state and county sponsored "Open Space/Green Belt" program.